savishy/infrastructure-as-code/jenkins/azure/readme.md

 # Jenkins Azure Provisioner

 Creates a Linux VM on Azure, adds it to Ansible's inventory and provisions Jenkins on it.
+Additionally adds a Docker Registry to the same server to enable Docker-enabled Jenkins pipelines.

 Tasks achieved:
 1. Creation of NIC, Public IP, NSG and Azure Disk